-- WIS2 incorporates several Global Caches, ensuring highly resilient distribution of data across the globe. - A Global Cache provides a highly available data server from which a data consumer can download core data, as specified in Resolution 1 (Cg-Ext(2021)). - A Global Cache subscribes to notification messages via a Global Broker. - On receipt of a notification message, the Global Cache downloads from the WIS2 Node a copy of data referenced in the notification message, makes this copy available on its data server, and publishes a new notification message advertising the availability of this data at the Global Cache. - A Global Cache will subscribe to notification messages from other Global Caches enabling it to download and republish data it has not acquired directly from WIS2 Nodes.
-This ensures that each Global Cache holds data from every WIS2 Node. - A Global Cache shall retain a copy of core data for a duration compatible with the real-time or near real-time schedule of the data and not less than 24-hours. - A Global Cache will delete data from the cache once the retention period has expired. - Data consumers should download data from a Global Cache when available.
+- WIS2 incorporates several Global Caches, ensuring the highly resilient distribution of data across the globe. - A Global Cache provides a highly available data server, from which a data consumer can download core data, as specified in Resolution 1 (Cg-Ext(2021)). - A Global Cache subscribes to notification messages via a Global Broker. - Upon receiving a notification message, the Global Cache downloads a copy of the data referenced in the message from the WIS2 Node, makes these data available on its server, and publishes a new notification message informing data consumers that they can now access these data on its server. - A Global Cache will subscribe to notification messages from other Global Caches, enabling it to download and republish data that it has not acquired directly from WIS2 Nodes.
+This ensures that each Global Cache holds data from every WIS2 Node. - A Global Cache shall retain a copy of the core data for a duration compatible with the real-time or near-real-time schedule of the data and not less than 24 hours. - A Global Cache will delete data from the cache once the retention period has expired. - Data consumers should download data from a Global Cache when those data are available.